youming16/youming16/README.md

 ## About
-Hi!
-I am Youming.
-I enjoy crafting applications. ✨🖥✨
+Hi there!
+I am Youming, a software Developer✨🖥✨

-2nd-year CS Bachelor in USYD. ✨🏛✨
+Software Dev undergraduate in USYD✨🏛✨

-Also a photographer. ✨📷✨
+Also a photographer✨📷✨

 <!-- # Leetcode
 ![Leetcode](https://leetcard.jacoblin.cool/youming16?theme=light&font=Monda) -->